dpa99c/cordova-launch-review/README.md

 - The Rating dialog will not be displayed every time `LaunchReview.rating()` is called - iOS limits the frequency with which it can be called ([see here](https://daringfireball.net/2017/01/new_app_store_review_features)).
 - The Rating dialog may take several seconds to appear while iOS queries the Apple servers before displaying the dialog.
-- The success function will therefore be called either once or twice:
+- The success function will be called up to 3 times:
-    - First: after `LaunchReview.rating()` is called and the request to show the dialog is successful
+    - First: after `LaunchReview.rating()` is called and the request to show the dialog is successful.
+Will be passed the value `requested`.
     - Second: if and when the Rating dialog is actually displayed.
+Will be passed the value `shown`.
+    - Third: if and when the Rating dialog is dismissed.
+Will be passed the value `dismissed`.
-- Detection of the display of the Rating dialog is done using [inspection of the private class name](https://github.com/dpa99c/cordova-launch-review/blob/master/src/ios/LaunchReview.m#L110).
+- Detection of the display of the Rating dialog is done using [inspection of the private class name](https://github.com/dpa99c/cordova-launch-review/blob/master/src/ios/UIWindow+DismissNotification.m#L25).
     - This is not officially sanctioned by Apple, so while it **should** pass App Store review, it may break if the class name is changed in a future iOS version.
-- While it's possible to detect if the Rating dialog has been displayed, it's **not** possible to detect when it has been dismissed.
-    - Therefore, since there's no guarantee the dialog will be displayed and even then it may take several seconds before it displays, the only way to determine if it has **not** be shown is to set a timeout after successful requesting of the dialog which is cleared upon successful display of the dialog, or otherwise expires after a pre-determined period (i.e. a few seconds).
+- Since there's no guarantee the dialog will be displayed, and even then it may take several seconds before it displays, the only way to determine if it has **not** be shown is to set a timeout after successful requesting of the dialog which is cleared upon successful display of the dialog, or otherwise expires after a pre-determined period (i.e. a few seconds).
-     - See the [example project code](https://github.com/dpa99c/cordova-launch-review-example/blob/master/www/js/index.js#L22) for an illustration of this approach.
+    - See the Advanced usage below and the [example project code](https://github.com/dpa99c/cordova-launch-review-example/blob/master/www/js/index.js#L22) for an illustration of this approach.

 ### Parameters

 - {function} success - (optional) function to execute on requesting and successful of launching rating dialog.
-Will be passed a single string argument which indicates the result.
+    - Will be passed a single string argument which indicates the result: `requested`, `shown` or `dismissed`.
-Will be called the first time after `LaunchReview.rating()` is called and the request to show the dialog is successful.
+    - Will be called the first time after `LaunchReview.rating()` is called and the request to show the dialog is successful with value `requested`.
-*May* be called a second time if the rating dialog is successfully displayed.
+    - *May* be called a second time if/when the rating dialog is successfully displayed with value `shown`.
+    - *May* be called a third time if/when the rating dialog is dismissed with value `dismissed`.
 - {function} error - optional) function to execute on failure to launch rating dialog.
-Will be passed a single argument which is the error message string.
+    - Will be passed a single argument which is the error message string.

 ### Simple usage